 Primary Care and Worker Protection

-MCN is working to assist front-line providers to integrate a focus on environmental and occupational health into primary care to strengthen the quality of care and meet the unique healthcare needs of the migrant population.
+MCN is working on two projects with front-line providers to integrate a focus on environmental and occupational health into primary care.
+These projects will strengthen the quality of care and meet the unique healthcare needs of the migrant population.
 MCN recognizes the majority of primary care providers, inlcuding those caring for the mobile poor, generally do not bring this environmental and occupational health perspective to their work.
 MCN focuses on feasible changes in clinical practices to improve the recognition and management of occupational exposures and injuries.

-Workers and Health program partners with Migrant and Community Health Centers (M/CHCs) to establish Environmental and Occupational Health Centers of Excellence.
+Environmental Protection Agency, MCN's Workers and Health program partners with Federally Qualified Health Centers (FQHCs) to establish Environmental and Occupational Health Centers of Excellence.
 The partnership program includes on-site clinical training, the provision of resources and technical assistance, and peer-to-peer networking between front-line providers and occupational and environmental medicine specialists.

 Since 2006 MCN has established 13 model Environmental and Occupational Health Centers of Excellence across the US and Puerto Rico.